 To begin with you will need to download the FL Demo.

-It is around 200 mb and will unzip to around 500mb once installed.
+It is around 200 mb and will unzip to around 500mb once installed (this number may change with newer versions).
 The demo version includes everything in it.
 All of the plugins, effects, tools, etc… So it is actually the Signature version of FL Studio with some additional plugins that you can purchase.
 Of course all of the plugins say demo on them, and you will not be able to save your projects although you can still export the files.

 The demo version is a good place to start so you can see which features you will want and need.
 You can learn many FL Studio basics with the demo version alone.
 This is how I started out during my first few months.